Jesscru/react-portfolio/README.md

 ## Usage

-This portfolio serves to compile and showcase my professional abilities.
-It is a place to learn a bit about me, view some of my strengths, and contact me in a number of places.
-It is kept up to do date with my latest work as learn more and grow!
+This portfolio serves as a place to compile and showcase my professional abilities as well as my creativity and eye for simple, yet elegant design.
+It is a place to learn a bit about me, view some of my strengths--both with react and web developement and professionally, and contact me in a number of places.
+It is kept up to do date with my latest work as I learn more and grow!
+Please feel free to reach out.

 <!-- The landing page of the site is as seen below: